simran-nijjar/bookmatcha/README.md

-# My Library App
+# bookmatcha

-My Library App is a full-stack library application created using React for the front-end and Node.js and Express.js for the back-end, integrated with a MySQL database.
+bookmatcha is a library application created using React for the front-end and Node.js and Express.js for the back-end, integrated with a MySQL database.
 The library is made using books using the Google Books API.
-Users can search for books, write reviews and give ratings to books, and view reviews written by other users.
+Users can search for books, write, edit, and delete reviews and give ratings to books, and view reviews written by other users.
+Users can get book recommendations based on what they have reviewed/rated.
 User authentication was developed using JWT tokens and session state using localStorage.
 Books are added to a user's library when they give a review and rating for a book.

 ### Landing Page